 How to make your own fertiliser

-Comfrey, nettles and liquid from wormeries all make excellent liquid fertilisers.
-Comfrey is potash rich, so is useful for flowering and fruiting plants and vegetables; nettles are high in nitrogen, especially in spring, and the liquor from a wormery is a good general feed.
+Comfrey, nettles and liquid from wormeries all make effective liquid fertilisers if used in large amounts.
+They are much weaker than chemical fertilisers, but also much safer and more environmentally friendly.
 Add about 1kg (2 lb) nettles to 10 litres (2 gal) of water, leave for about two weeks and use at a dilution rate of 10 : 1.
 Add 1kg comfrey leaves to 15 litres (3 gal) of water and leave for six weeks in a sealed container then use undiluted.
 Wormery liquid should be diluted with water until it is the colour of weak tea, usually at a rate of 10:1.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.